CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 pieces of code are excessively confusing, especially we now have the luxury to sacrifice disk space for code clarity.

-Davide brought some brownies and Sophie brought some Chinese rice cake for the dragon boat festival.
+David brought some brownies and Sophie brought some Chinese rice cake for the dragon boat festival.

 #### Wednesday, May 23, 2018